pkiraly/qa-catalogue-web/README.md

 - `id` (string) the machine name of the data directory.
 By default, it comes from the URL as the path of the application (qa-catalogue).
 With this parameter the administrator can overwrite the path.
 Note: this parameter was called `db` previously.
 For compatibility reason we will support `db` as well for some time.
-- `extractGitVersion` (bool, v0.8.0): a flag that enables to display the current git commit hash on the bottom of the user interface.
-Default is `true`.

 The following parameters can be set either for all catalogues (`parameter=value`) or for each individual catalogue (`parameter[id]=...`).